smokeballdev/api-docs/docs/documentation/4-Creating-a-Matter.md

 ### 2. Contacts

-In order to successfully create a matter, we’re going to need to provide a contact that is the client.
+In order to successfully create a matter, we’re going to need to provide one or more contacts that are clients and/or other-sides (if applicable).

 In Smokeball’s desktop app you can create a contact as a Person, Firm/Business/Organization or Trust.
 Right now, the API supports the following contact types